 Physical, Emotional & Economic Abuse

-Are you or someone you care about in an abusive relationship?
+Are you or someone you know or care about is in an abusive relationship?

 Do you recognise the signs of domestic abuse, physical, emotional, or financial?